 Stabilizing your blood sugar through diet is a crucial step in overcoming adrenal fatigue and thyroid conditions.
 Balancing your blood sugar can create noticeable improvements in how you feel each day.

-Aim first and foremost to eat more fats and proteins and less sugary and starchy carbs.
+Aim first and foremost to eat more fats and proteins, and less sugary and starchy carbs.
 When consuming carbohydrate-rich foods, your blood sugar goes up too high, too quickly, causing symptoms such as nervousness, lightheadedness, anxiety, and fatigue.
 These swings in blood sugar can weaken your adrenals and cause a spike in your thyroid antibodies.

+Two supplements that may help support blood sugar balance are carnitine and myo-inositol.
 Check out my article on stabilizing your blood sugar with diet for more information.

 3. Reduce Stress